-Berj Art Gallery is thrilled to announce a groundbreaking collaboration with AMY Projects for an extraordinary exhibition titled "Virtual Realities, Urban Navigations: Exploring Self in the Digital Era."
+Berj Art Gallery is excited to celebrate the success of its groundbreaking collaboration with AMY Projects for the extraordinary exhibition titled "Virtual Realities, Urban Navigations: Exploring Self in the Digital Era," which is currently captivating audiences.

 This exhibition features the compelling works of Kwabena Fordjour and Gandor Collins.
 Here, Fordjour's representations of Ghanaian transportation culture, coupled with Collins' investigation into humanity's engagement with technology, provide spectators with a multifaceted view into the exhibition but also Ghana as a whole.